Zainab Abdul Amir: Career

 Abdul Amir worked as a Senior Media Specialist in the Public Relations Department of the Ministry of Works.
 She also worked as a journalist for the newspaper, Al Ayam.

 House of Representatives

-She entered politics in the 2014 Bahraini general election, running for the seventh district seat in the Capital Governorate and earning 1092 votes for 16.97% in the first round.
-She lost the second round to Osama Al-Khaja, earning 1373 votes for 39.60%.
+She entered politics in the 2014 Bahraini general election, running for the seventh district seat in the Capital Governorate and receiving 1092 votes for 16.97% in the first round.
+She lost the second round to Osama Al-Khaja, getting 1373 votes for 39.60%.

 She ran again in the same constituency in the 2018 Bahraini general election, followed by international media.
 Representatives of Agence France-Presse, Deutsche Presse-Agentur, and Alhurra attended the opening of her election headquarters.
 In the first round, on November 24, 2018, she won 2,945 votes, enough for 49.20%, just barely requiring a second round on December 1.
-She defeated Afaf al-Mousawi by winning 3,092 votes for 65.29% in the runoff, the first time in Bahrain that two women competed in final contest.
+She defeated Afaf al-Mousawi by winning 3,092 votes for 65.29% in the runoff, the first time in Bahrain that two women competed in a final contest.